Lake Vostok: Traits

 The lake water is estimated to have been sealed off under the thick ice sheet about 15 million years ago.
 Initially, it was thought that the same water had made up the lake since the time of its formation, giving a residence time in the order of one million years.
 Later research by Robin Bell and Michael Studinger from the Lamont–Doherty Earth Observatory of Columbia University suggested that the water of the lake is continually freezing and being carried away by the motion of the Antarctic ice sheet, while being replaced by water melting from other parts of the ice sheet in these high pressure conditions.
 This resulted in an estimate that the entire volume of the lake is replaced every 13,300 years – its effective mean residence time.

 The coldest naturally occurring temperature ever observed on Earth, -89 °C, was recorded at Vostok Station on 21 July 1983.
 The average water temperature is calculated to be around -3 °C; it remains liquid below the normal freezing point because of high pressure from the weight of the ice above it.
-Geothermal heat from the Earth's interior may warm the bottom of the lake, while the ice sheet itself insulates the lake from cold temperatures on the surface.
+Geothermal heat from the Earth's interior may warm the bottom of the lake.

 Lake Vostok is an oligotrophic extreme environment, one that is expected to be supersaturated with nitrogen and oxygen, measuring 2.5 L of nitrogen and oxygen per 1 kg of water, that is 50 times higher than those typically found in ordinary freshwater lakes on Earth's surface.
 The sheer weight and pressure around 345 bar of the continental ice cap on top of Lake Vostok is estimated to contribute to the high gas concentration.